The Big Four Economic Indicators: April Real Retail Sales

 - Real Personal Income (excluding Transfer Receipts)

 Month-over-month nominal sales in April increased by 0.3% (0.30% to two decimals).
 Real Retail Sales, calculated with the seasonally adjusted Consumer Price Index, increased by 0.08%.
 The chart gives us a close look at the monthly data points in this series since the end of the last recession in mid-2009.
 The linear regression helps us identify variance from the trend.

 We see that this indicator has been rising below trend since the end of 2015.

 The chart and table below illustrate the performance of the generic Big Four with an overlay of a simple average of the four since the end of the Great Recession.
 The data points show the cumulative percent change from a zero starting point for June 2009.

 Assessment and Outlook

-The next update of the Big Four will be the latest read on Industrial Production next week.
+The next update of the Big Four will be the latest read on Personal Income, out next week.